 Avoid Piling Items on Top:

-Avoid piling items on top of your griddle when storing it in the garage or any storage area.
+Avoid piling items on top of your griddle when storing them in the garage or any storage area.
 Doing so you can damage the griddle’s surface and potentially lead to cracks or other forms of damage.

 To keep your griddle in the best possible condition, store it in a dedicated space where it won’t be subjected to additional weight or pressure from piled items.